mariajvieira/feup-fsi/LOGBOOK4.md

 ###  Task 2

-- We compiled the myprintenv.c program using the command
+- We compiled the myprintenv.c program using the command:
 ```
 $ gcc myprintenv.c
 $ ./a.out > file